 In 2011 Lonely Planet named Pōneke Wellington as the “coolest little capital in the world” and the city has grown even more ‘cool’ since then.
-This compact little city is loaded with galleries, theaters, bars, and cafes and surrounded by victorian charm, bush filled hilltops, and wild rocky shorelines interrupted by intimate sandy beaches.
+This compact little city is loaded with galleries, theaters, bars, and cafes and surrounded by Victorian charm, fault formed hilltops populated by dense bush and rare birds, and wild rocky shorelines interrupted by intimate sandy beaches.
 It deservedly has a reputation for being the creative, foodie, and coffee mecca of Aotearoa New Zealand.
 It is also known for the scenic beauty that encircles the city center, which is so stunning that there is a saying, “you can’t beat Wellington on a fine day.”
-The only problem is that there aren’t too many of those fine weather days.
-Winter here is doom and gloom, summer forgets to arrive some years, and the wind is so relentless at times (or most times) it can wear you out both physically and mentally.
+The only problem is that the city has a reputation for having not too many of these ‘fine’ weather days.
+Although, I find the reputation undeserving.
+Winters can be doom and gloom but there aren’t many places around Aotearoa NZ that aren’t.
+The wind can also be so relentless at times it can wear you out both physically and mentally.
 The sign says it all, we are blowing away here!
+But that wind is what connects soul to place and everywhere you look the landscape reflects its impact.
+I personally find the expression of wind endearing.

-More specifically, what makes Pōneke Wellington so special?
+So what exactly makes Pōneke Wellington so special?
 There is just way too much cool to cover, so I am narrowing it down to a few of my favorites in no particular order.

 Wild and Scenic Coastline

-Well, maybe this just might be what I love the most about Welly.
-There is so much scenic coastline with ever changing character to explore.
-Whether you prefer to drive a paved road between between sleepy bays of the Miramar Peninsula, walk or bike the 4WD drive tracks along crashing waves of the Raukawa Cook Strait south coast, or climb the windswept hills above the steep escarpment of the Tasman west coast, you will find a stunning coastline packed with wildlife.
+Welly offers access to so much scenic coastline with ever changing character to explore.
+Whether you prefer to drive a paved road between sleepy bays of the Miramar Peninsula, walk or bike the 4WD drive tracks along crashing waves of the Raukawa Cook Strait south coast, or climb the windswept hills above the steep escarpment of the Tasman west coast, you will find a stunning coastline packed with wildlife.

 The drive along the coast, from Evans to Owhiro Bays passes craggy shorelines with distinctive rock promontories, sandy beaches, surf breaks, and marine protected areas.
 The landscape shifts from steep undeveloped vegetated escarpments to small cottage settled bays to highly developed communities near the airport and back again.
-This is a popular cycling and walking route where people frequently stop at a cafe for bite or cuppa to refuel or at a beach for a quick cool off.
+This is a popular cycling and walking route where people frequently stop at a cafe for bite and a cuppa to refuel, or the beach for a quick cool off.
 Some of my favorite locations on this route are shown below.

 Continue further to the seal colony at Te Rimurapa Sinclair Head or scurry up one of the many tracks for a bird’s eye view of the coastline below.
 This 7km round trip walk is a quick drive from the city center.
 While you won’t see development beyond a handful of baches, the walk is highly trafficked on fine weekend days.

-If you prefer less people and want to catch a killer sunset, head west along the winding road to Markara, a small rural coastal community on the Tasman Sea.
-Here you can walk along the coast before climbing to the wind farms for views of the some of the steepest, most remote coastline in Welly.
+If you prefer less people and want to enjoy an evening sunset then head west along the winding road to the small rural community of Markara on the Tasman Sea.
+Walk along the coast before climbing to the wind farms for views of the some of the steepest, most remote coastline in Welly.

 Te Whanganui a Tara Wellington Harbor

-Beyond the coastline, is Te Whanganui a Tara Wellington Harbor is loaded with marine life and adventure.
-Swim amongst the thriving kelp forests that line the edge of the Miramar Peninsula or the echinoderms of the Taputeranga Marine Reserve.
-You may even have a fur seal join you for a swim.
+Te Whanganui a Tara Wellington Harbor is loaded with marine life and adventure.
+Swim among the thriving kelp forests that line the edge of the Miramar Peninsula or explore the echinoderms of the Taputeranga Marine Reserve.
+You may even have a fur seal or dolphin pod join you for a swim or a paddleboard (in our case).

-The harbor is continuously buzzing with boat traffic.
+At the city center, the harbor is continuously buzzing with boat traffic.
 Large boats ferry people between the north and south islands running 24 hours/7 days a week.
 There is a small commuter ferry, the East by West, that travels between the city center and the suburbs of Seatoun and Eastborne.
-Sailboats join the mix on weekends as do rowers and kayakers on calm days.
+Sailboats join the mix on weekends as do rowers and kayaks on calm days.

-In the center of the harbor you can take a break from the sea with a visit to Matiu Somes Island.
+In the center of the harbor you can take a break from the sea with a visit to Matu Somes Island.
 This island has some interesting history, having served as a military defense post, an internment camp, and both a human and animal quarantine station.
 Today, the island is a predator-free scientific reserve.
-The old quarantine buildings remain and are surrounded by reestablishing bush and grazing sheep.
+The old quarantine buildings remain and are surrounded by reestablishing bush and a grazing sheep for fire suppression around the buildings.
 Spend an afternoon walking the tracks looking for red-crowned parakeets or an evening camping watching the city skyline light up across the bay.

 The central business district of Welly is adjacent to the harbor, providing a bustling urban waterfront experience.
 Walk along a series of boardwalks, concrete cutouts, parklets, past sculptures and poetry to various shops, restaurants, museums, and recreational outlets.
-The waterfront is packed with people and endless entertainment.
+The waterfront is packed with people, popup shops, musicians, and food trucks providing endless entertainment.

 By far my favorite part of the urban waterfront are the options available to leap into the sea.
 For calmer waters try the high dive cut out or walk the plank into the sea.
-I love finishing a lunchtime run with dip in the sea before returning to work.
+I love finishing a lunchtime run with a cool off dip before returning to work.

-Lastly….I can’t forget the urban beach at Oriental Parade.
-This beach is jammed packed with city dwellers on any fine day.
+Lastly, there is an urban beach at Oriental Parade.
+This beach is jammed with city dwellers on any fine day, especially after 5pm when people head for a post work swim.

 Food and Drink